 In the normal course of business, we are subject to proceedings, lawsuits, and other claims and assessments for matters related to, among other things, patent infringement, business acquisitions, employment, and product recalls.
 We assess the likelihood of any adverse judgments or outcomes to these matters as well as potential ranges of probable losses.
 A determination of the amount of reserves required, if any, for these contingencies is made after careful analysis of each individual issue.
 The required reserves may change in the future due to new developments in each matter or changes in approach, such as a change in settlement strategy in dealing with these matters.
 We record charges for losses that are probable in connection with litigation and claims against us when we can reasonably estimate these losses.
-During the three months ended March 31, 2008 and 2007, we were not subject to any material litigation, claims, or assessments.
+At June 30, 2008, we were not subject to any material litigation, claims, or assessments.